 - There are irreconcilable differences between the parties.

 - The marriage is irretrievably broken.

-At the Law offices of Sacks & Sacks, divorce does not have to be expensive.
+At the Law Offices of Sacks & Sacks, divorce does not have to be expensive.
 Affordable fees and flexible payment plans are always offered at The Law offices of Sacks & Sacks.
 Plus, we offer a free, one hour consultation to answer any of your divorce questions.
 Please review our Divorce FAQs for a brief explanation of divorce, alimony and child custody.
-Plus we offer a free, one-hour initial consultation to answer your divorce questions.
+Plus we offer a free, half-hour minimum initial consultation to answer your divorce questions.